kadena-community/kadena.js/packages/apps/docs/src/docs/reference/marmalade/sale-contracts.md

 }
 ```

-Note that when you reference a specific `sale-type`, the `sale-price` for the `offer` must be `0.0` because the references contract is responsible for updating the final price during the `buy` step.
+Note that when you reference a specific `sale-type`, the `sale-price` for the `offer` must be `0.0` because the referenced contract is responsible for updating the final price during the `buy` step.